Travel Advice for International Travellers

 - Risky Areas: Avoid areas where mosquitoes are likely to be found, i.e. near water including ponds, outdoor swimming pools, lakes and marshes.

 - Use Mosquito Repellents: Spray onto exposed skin whenever you are in an area where mosquitoes may be present.
+See here if you are pregnant.

 - Dress Safely: If in areas where mosquitoes are likely, wear long sleeves, long trousers, socks and closed shoes to minimise skin exposure.